• Post author:

 Conclusion

-In this article, you have learned how to convert multiple columns of pandas DataFrame to DateTime using pandas.to_datetime(), astype() and DataFrame.apply() function.
-Using these you can convert data from string, object, and int columns to DateTime format.
+In this article, you have learned to convert multiple columns of a Pandas DataFrame into DateTime format using pandas.to_datetime(), astype(), and DataFrame.apply() functions.
+These methods facilitate the conversion of data across string, object, and integer columns to DateTime format, enhancing data manipulation and analysis capabilities.

 Happy Learning !!